Violence isn't the answer, it is the question. The answer is Yes.

 Fetchlands and our fetchable lands help us with color fixing as long as we pay attention to what colors we need.
 We have some of the best lands to fetch for in the game with minimal downsides to accomplish this and still have a good pace in the game.
 Combined with Crucible of Worldsfoil and the above mentioned Field of the Deadfoil we find ourselves generating value multiple times over.
 Get lucky with a Faith's Rewardfoil for some non-green ramp.

-We win through three methods and they are all damage based.
-We have commander damage since our commander is a creature and has haste, we have regular damage since we have a lot of creatures and we have Court of Emberethfoil for the blindside win.
+We win through damage, plain and simple.
+We have commander damage since our commander is a creature and has haste and we have regular damage since we have the potential to go wide.
+We also have a couple of ways to go infinite but even when going infinite we winwith damage.

-We have the capacity to go infinite in one way and it has a lot of moving parts.
+We have the capacity to go infinite in two ways and one of them has a lot of moving parts.

 Angel's Gracefoil, Chance for Gloryfoil and Mistveil Plainsfoil are required.
 Sunforgerfoil and Sword of Feast and Faminefoil are also big players but aren't required.